 FSPP offers a 6-week parenting class that starts the first Wednesday of every even month.
 We use the Active Parenting Now curriculum to help parents improve their parenting skills and their child’s behavior.
 Any parent or guardian can participate in this class and foster parents can earn training hours towards their certification by completing the class.
-There is a $25 per person/couple fee for the 6-week course.
+There is a $75 per person fee for the 6-week course.
 Participants must attend all 6 classes to receive a certificate of completion.

 Circles of Support (COS)

 COS is an in-home support service program available to OCS referred families with children 5 years of age and up.
 COS provides parent education using the strengths-based curriculum Nurturing Families.
 There are alternative curriculums for families with special needs (e.g., families with autistic children) or military families.